Skip to main content

 Learning and Teaching of Mathematical Modelling in STEAM Education

-This course focuses on the learning and teaching of mathematical modelling for the Hong Kong secondary mathematics curriculum, aiming to enhance teachers’ professional capacity in promoting STEAM education through mathematics.
+This course focuses on the learning and teaching of mathematical modelling for the Hong Kong secondary Mathematics curriculum, aiming to enhance teachers’ professional capacity in promoting STEAM education through Mathematics.
 It will introduce various instructional theories and pedagogies that can be applied in designing and practicing mathematical modelling activities with a specific focus on STEAM disciplines.
-Participants will be led to develop effective strategies for infusing mathematical modelling into the formal and school-based curriculum of secondary mathematics.
+Participants will be led to develop effective strategies for infusing mathematical modelling into the formal and school-based curriculum of secondary Mathematics.
 Exemplary mathematical modelling activities will be explicated to illustrate how the instructional theories and pedagogies as well as technological knowledge and skills can be put into practice.
 Strategies to evaluate students’ performance in mathematical modelling activities will also be discussed.

 Solving Real-life Problems with Modelling Techniques

 This course focuses on the modelling techniques required to formulate and solve mathematical problems in STEAM disciplines and to interpret and translate the solution into real-world terms.
-It will enrich participants’ knowledge of mathematics, probability, and statistics in the Hong Kong secondary mathematics curriculum.
+It will enrich participants’ knowledge of Mathematics, probability, and statistics in the Hong Kong secondary Mathematics curriculum.
 Skills and techniques of mathematical modelling (e.g., probabilistic modelling and modelling with calculus) and mathematical methods (e.g., regression techniques for model fitting) will be introduced.
 Training in data-driven model validation will also be provided.
 Various interesting examples of mathematical modelling from everyday life will be discussed to bridge the gap between theory and daily applications.

 Designing Modelling Tasks in STEAM with Technology

-This course focuses on the use of appropriate information technology (IT) tools to design STEAM-related modelling tasks in secondary mathematics.
+This course focuses on the use of appropriate information technology (IT) tools to design STEAM-related modelling tasks in secondary Mathematics.
 Specifically, it will introduce the knowledge and skills to enhance the modelling process with technology, where mathematical exploration and visualisation can become interactive and immersive.
 Participants will learn the uses of geometric software, computational software, and other relevant applications for modelling.
 Computer workshops with hands-on practices will be provided to exemplify the application of various technological affordances related to mathematical modelling processes, such as exploration and visualisation.

 Medium of Instruction